New exhibits highlight First Friday art walk

 Snow's Place will host oil painter Jessalyn Jones, a graduate of art from Southern Oregon University.
 Jones also studied art at Emerson College in England, as well as in Florence, Italy.
 Jones is also a singer for local band Fractal Love Jam.
 The band will perform from 5 to 8 p.m.

 Look for opening receptions at participating galleries.
-Pick up gallery tour maps at any of the listed galleries, the Ashland Chamber of Commerce, or download one from www.ashlandgalleries.com.
+Pick up gallery tour maps at any of the listed galleries, Ashland Chamber of Commerce, or download one from www.ashlandgalleries.com.

 The following galleries are members of the Ashland Gallery Association:

 ART & SOUL GALLERY: 247 E. Main St., 541-488-9006 or www.artandsoulgallery.com.
 "Awesome Oregon," paintings by Sue and Steve Bennett of Jacksonville.

 ASHLAND ART CENTER: 357 E. Main St., 541-482-2772 or www.ashlandartcenter.org.
 "Mother Earth: The Art of Botanical Printing," by Jo Ann Manzone.

 ASHLAND ART WORKS: 291 Oak St., 541-488-4735 or www.ashlandartworks.com.
 New paintings by Suzanne Etienne.